jonathantyar/nobi/.scribe/intro.md

 # Introduction

-These are API Documentation from using scribe
+These are API Documentation for Nobi Investment

 This documentation aims to provide all the information you need to work with our API.